LED bulbs use 75% less energy than incandescent bulbs — DOE

 Solar Thermal vs. Solar PV: The Forgotten Efficiency King

 Solar Panels (PV) are sexy, but Solar Thermal is significantly more efficient at harvesting raw BTU.
-Why heating water with the sun remains the ultimate thermodynamic cheat code.
+Why heating water with the sun remains the practical thermodynamic cheat code.

 Updated: Apr 02, 2026